Proterotheriidae

-Proterotheriidae is an extinct family of fossil ungulates from the Cenozoic era that displays toe reduction.
-Despite resembling primitive, small horses, they were only distantly related to them, and instead belonged to the native South American ungulate order Litopterna.
+Proterotheriidae is an extinct family of litoptern ungulates known from the Eocene-Late Pleistocene of South America.
+Members of the group were small to medium-sized cursorial herbivores with brachydont teeth, with their toes showing progressive reduction, with later members of the group bearing weight on a single large toe similar to living horses.

 Description

 Two subfamilies and 18 genera of Proterotheriidae are known.
 All forms were small or medium-sized.
 Typical is a reduction of the number of toes and brachydont or mesodont teeth.
 The family is recorded since the late Palaeocene.
 Various fossils are known from many parts of the South American continent.
 The diversity decreased in the Miocene to Pliocene and it has been assumed for a long time that they entirely disappeared in the late Pliocene.
 However, fossils found in Argentina, Brazil and Uruguay show that one member of the group, Neolicaphrium recens survived into the Late Pleistocene.

 Better known genera of the family include Diadiaphorus and Thoatherium from the Miocene.